 In the late spring we can find lot of yellow accents around the neighborhood, yellow dandelion accents.
-In the fall we get double take because of the
+In the fall we get double take because of the changing color in the leaves and then there are flowers like Brown-Eyed Susan (Rudbeckia triloba).

 Brown Eye Susan, Merlin’s Hollow, Aurora